Jean Jouzel: Career

 Jean Jouzel's career occurred mostly at the CEA (Commissariat à l'Energie Atomique), the French nuclear public organization.
 In 1991 he became vice-president of LMCE, the CEA laboratory dedicated to environment and climate; in 1995 he became its research director.
 In 1998 he became director of climate research of the LSCE, which resulted from the fusion of LMCE with another environmental research laboratory.
 From 2001 to 2008 he was director of the IPSL (Institut Pierre Simon Laplace), a major federative laboratory on climate research in the Paris region, including CEA LMCE-LSCE.

 He has focussed his research on isotopic modelling, especially water isotopes for reconstruction of past climate from ice cores.
 After the 1970s, he combined his effort with the prominent French glaciologist Claude Lorius and he has contributed to the project of deep ice drilling in Antarctica, first in Vostok, then in EPICA (European Project for Ice Coring in Antarctica), which he led from 1995 to 2001, producing 800,000 years of climate history.

 Involvement in IPCC

 From 2002 to 2015 Jean Jouzel was vice-chair of the Scientific Working Group of the Intergovernmental Panel on Climate Change (IPCC).
+During his tenure as vice-chair, the IPCC was awarded the Nobel Peace Prize in 2007.

 Political activism

+Jean Jouzel gradually established himself in France as a media figure in the fight against climate change.

-Jean Jouzel has supported socialist candidates, including Benoît Hamon for the French Republic presidential elections occurred in 2017 and Anne Hidalgo, for whom he was chair of the support committee for the Paris mayoral elections of 2020.
+He has supported socialist candidates, including Benoît Hamon for the French Republic presidential elections occurred in 2017 and Anne Hidalgo, for whom he was chair of the support committee for the Paris mayoral elections of 2020.